Profitec Pro 500 Espresso Machine Review

 Milk Frothing – 4/5

 Because heat exchanger espresso machines tend to have a larger boiler, steam power is one reason they are preferred by some users over machines with two boilers.
 The Profitec Pro 500 PID is no exception.
-Its 2-liter steam boiler yields remarkable pressure, especially if you crank up the temp on the PID.
+Its 2-litre steam boiler yields remarkable pressure, especially if you crank up the temp on the PID.

 In tests, this espresso machine could maintain upwards of 1 bar of pressure for 5 minutes of consecutive steaming, a rare feat.
 It also recovers remarkably quickly, so you’ll have no problem making back-to-back lattes.